 - PAW Wellness & Vitality Multivitamin Chews — vitamins and minerals to keep me healthy.
 (The other two dark brown round things in my bowl in the photo below.
 Edit: July 2018 — after these ran out Mum decided not to buy them anymore, instead increasing my “Wellbeing Essentials for Dogs” supplement powder (see below) to full dose instead of the partial dose I was taking.)

-- PAW Osteosupport® Joint Care Powder For Dogs — green-lipped mussel, which is good for joint pain relief.
-(The 2 white capsules in my bowl.
+- PAW Osteosupport® Joint Care Powder For Dogs — green-lipped mussel, which is good for joint pain relief — the 2 white capsules in my bowl.
 (Edit: October 2018 — When these run out they will not be replaced as I’m now taking Antinol, a much more concentrated extract of the same beasties.)

 - PAW Dermega® Omega 3 & 6 Oral Supplement — good for my sensitive skin.
-(The appropriate dose is poured over my kibble.
+The appropriate dose is poured over my kibble.
 (Edit: October 2018 — When this runs out it will not be replaced as the Antinol I am now taking is also good for my sensitive skin.)

 - Rose-Hip Vital® Canine — more stuff that’s good for my sore bits …“an exciting and innovative clinically proven plant-based anti-inflammatory AND immune system support for treating inflammation, maintaining healthy joints, supplementing nutrition and improving performance.”
 (It’s the orange powder in the photo below.)

 - Wellbeing Essentials for Dogs — packed with vitamins, minerals, antioxidants, essential fatty acids, phytonutrients and pre and probiotics.
 (It’s the greenish speckled powder in the photo below.)